farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

 Debugging Options:
-  --gossip-metrics-enabled              Generate tracing and metrics for the gossip network. (default: disabled) --profile-sync                        Profile a full hub sync and exit. (default: disabled) --rebuild-sync-trie                   Rebuild the sync trie before starting (default: disabled) --resync-eth-events                   Resync events from the Farcaster contracts before starting (default: disabled) --resync-name-events                  Resync events from the Fname server before starting (default: disabled) --chunk-size <number>                 The number of blocks to batch when syncing historical events from Farcaster contracts. (default: 10000)
+  --gossip-metrics-enabled              Generate tracing and metrics for the gossip network. (default: disabled) --profile-sync                        Profile a full hub sync and exit. (default: disabled) --rebuild-sync-trie                   Rebuild the sync trie before starting (default: disabled)
+  --resync-name-events                  Resync events from the Fname server before starting (default: disabled) --chunk-size <number>                 The number of blocks to batch when syncing historical events from Farcaster contracts. (default: 10000)
   --commit-lock-timeout <number>        Rocks DB commit lock timeout in milliseconds (default: 500)